CharlyReux/evolvable-by-design-tutorial/tutorial.md

       return response.data;
   }
 ```
+Some other minor changes need to be made in order for this to work, but this can get you an idea of what is possible with this approach.

 A working implementation of this can be found in the branch `original-implementations/use-with-pivo`

 ### Conclusion

-This is a new paradigm and a new way of developping a application, but it allows for a better maintainability in the long run, as no update is needed anymore.
+This is a new paradigm and a new way of developping a UI, but it allows for a better maintainability and less time consuming changes to be made, especially in the long run.

 Now that you have the basics, You are now ready to start to the study, Head out to https://github.com/CharlyReux/evolvable-by-design-research/tree/master/experiments/crossover-developers-study/experimentation to get started.